philipkocanda/homebridge-generic-lock/README.md

 # Generic Lock Plugin for Homebridge

-Not even a real lock at the moment.
-Just testing Homebridge plugins.
+Just experimenting with Homebridge plugins.

+This one is for the lock mechanism at my apartment, which only unlocks briefly to let someone in, then locks again.